 Small steps-big outcomes

 Once I saw a woman who was a single mother of 2 or 3 children interviewed on TV.
 She had a passion to write poetry.
 But working full time while also managing the family on her own left her with the view that there was no time for poetry.
 Her coach asked her if she could just find one hour a week to write.
 She said yes, she probably could.
 She found that hour and what happened was the fulfilment of that hour led to her finding more hours and soon she was reading her poetry at the local library with lots of great feedback.
-Once we start what we love (even if it is not paid work) we find the opportunities expand to spend more time on it because we now can see how much it fuels us.

 Go for it!